Notes to Non-GAAP Financial Measures

 Grant repayments primarily relate to contractual obligations to repay incentive amounts received from various government entities recorded in prior periods (including interest) as a result of restructuring activity.
 Atmel excludes these amounts from non-GAAP financial measures primarily because these costs are not incurred on an on-going basis, consistent with restructuring charges and other non-recurring types of charges included in the condensed consolidated statements of operations.

 Restructuring charges primarily relate to expenses necessary to make infrastructure-related changes to Atmel's operating costs.
 Restructuring charges are excluded from non-GAAP financial measures because they are not considered core operating activities and such costs have not historically occurred in each year.
 Although Atmel has engaged in various restructuring activities in the past, each has been a discrete event based on a unique set of business objectives.
 Management believes that it is appropriate to exclude restructuring charges from Atmel's non-GAAP financial measures, as it enhances the ability of investors to compare Atmel's period-over-period operating results from continuing operations.

-Atmel recognizes gains resulting from the sale of certain non-strategic business assets that no longer align with Atmel's long-term operating plan.
-Atmel excludes these items from its non-GAAP financial measures primarily because these gains are one-time in nature and generally not reflective of the ongoing operating performance of Atmel's business and can distort the period-over-period comparison.
+Atmel recognizes losses (gains) resulting from the sale of certain non- strategic business assets that no longer align with Atmel's long-term operating plan.
+Atmel excludes these items from its non-GAAP financial measures primarily because these losses (gains) are one-time in nature and generally not reflective of the ongoing operating performance of Atmel's business and can distort the period-over-period comparison.

 Atmel adjusts for the income tax effect resulting from the non-GAAP adjustments as described above.